 Step 3: Cost to build the Modular Home

 Now that you have your land and approvals the next step is your new modular home.
-With Uniplan we make it easy and make sure that we give you a fixed price contract that clearly explains what is included and what is excluded.
+With Uniplan we make it easy and make sure that we give you a contract that clearly explains what is included and what is excluded.
 Seeing as all our Uniplan modular homes are built in the controlled environment of our state-of-the-art factory, not only is the build quality superior, but controlling the costs and building on a budget is very predictable.
 The cost to build your modular home will include delivery to your site, all the costs associated with installing the home on foundations, and completing all internal and external finishes.

 A compact two-bedroom modular home could cost as little as $150,000 or a spacious three or four-bedroom modular home could be $350,000 to $450,000 depending on the level of finishes you are wanting.

 Step 4: Site-works and services

 While Step 3 includes all the costs of installing your new modular home on your site there are some site costs which are excluded and you need to make allowances for.
 This includes the connection of services (electricity, water, sewer and stormwater).
 The costs for this will vary depending on your site.
 If you’re on a rural block you will new a septic sewer system, rainwater tank and may have to run power from a distance.
 Uniplan can make it easy for you by providing all the information you need to get your plumber and electrician to provide you a quote for this.

 There could also be conditions the council requires such as a new driveway or landscaping.